Dylan097/yahtzee/README.md

 - Fully responsive, when a score is clicked on will update the score for that game to represent the current score for the player.
 - Score updates will only work if the player doesn't have a score there already.
 - Clickable score boxes change to a pointer when hovered over.
+- Scores update with a grey score, representing what score a player would get if they were to select the score.
+- Grey score updates with every dice roll.

 ![Gameboard](assets/images/yahtzee-game-board.png)